History of the Toronto Transit Commission: Subway boom: 19541980

-Canada's first subway system, the Union Station-to-Eglinton section of the Yonge Street subway, was conceived and built with revenues gained during the war.
+Canada's first subway system, the Union station-to- section of the Yonge Street subway, was conceived and built with revenues gained during the war.
 Gasoline rationing limited the use of automobiles, resulting in increased usage of public transit.
-After five years of work, the subway line opened to the public on March 30, 1954.
+After five years of construction work, the subway line opened to the public on March 30, 1954.
 Its underground portions were built entirely using cut-and-cover construction, with reinforced boards and temporary streetcar tracks laid over the trenches to allow Yonge Street to remain open as the tunnels were built.
 The original Yonge Street subway line went from the railways' Union Station on Front Street, north to a suburban terminus at Eglinton Avenue.
-Important dignitaries, including the Premier Leslie Frost, and Toronto mayor Allan A. Lamport, rode the first train, going north from the yards at Davisville station, and then south from Eglinton along the entire line.
+Important dignitaries, including Premier Leslie Frost and Toronto mayor Allan A. Lamport, rode the first train, going north from the yards at Davisville station, and then south from Eglinton along the entire line.
 At 2:30 p.m. that day, the last streetcar to travel Yonge Street south of Eglinton made its final ride.
 The subway reduced the trip from Union to Eglinton from about half an hour by streetcar (in good traffic) to less than fifteen minutes.

 It was the first subway line to replace surface routes completely.
 It was also later the site of as experiment with aluminum subway cars, which led to their adoption throughout the system, and by other transit systems.
 Several expansions since 1954 have more than quadrupled the area served, adding two new connected lines and a shorter intermediate capacity transit system.